Smuggling, Ban-Breach and Customs Evasion in Germany

 Intelligence smuggling in Germany diverges from the physical transportation of goods, focusing instead on providing inaccurate or incomplete statements and submitting forged documents.
 This deceptive information distorts the basis for duty assessment, resulting in unjustified customs benefits.

 Intelligence smuggling frequently entails additional fraudulent activities and offences, especially when falsified evidence is necessary for preferential measures.
-Preferential measures grant favourable treatment under customs law, such as reduced or duty-free treatment for goods from specific countries or territories.
+Preferential measures grant favourable treatment under German customs law, such as reduced or duty-free treatment for goods from specific countries or territories.
 Proof of origin is required to qualify, often falsified or obtained through illicit means like deception or corruption.

 Travel Smuggling

-Therefore, declaration obligations, import restrictions, and import turnover taxes—considered as relevant customs duties—must be adhered to during travel.
-A common scenario involves individuals transporting goods subject to declaration and duties across the customs border via aircraft and subsequently exiting the airport through the “green exit,” falsely asserting that no dutiable goods were carried in their luggage, thus committing evasion.
+Therefore, declaration obligations, import restrictions, and import turnover taxes—considered relevant customs duties—must be adhered to during travel.
+A typical scenario involves individuals transporting goods subject to declaration and duties across the customs border via aircraft and subsequently exiting the airport through the “green exit,” falsely asserting that no dutiable goods were carried in their luggage, thus committing evasion.

 Case Example: Calculation